> About SPAM

 Like the artist Luke Turner, we, too, ‘recognise oscillation to be the natural order of the world.’
 Our contributors represent a generation raised on the anxiety of a culture deprived of structure, stability and origin.
 SPAM provides a DIY platform for writers, artists and musicians to work through the frustrations of the times as much as unfolding the everyday weirdness, joy, and bipolarity of our contemporary condition.

 Our aim is to import the experimental culture, computer aesthetics and hypertextual modalities of the internet era into a literary scene we perceive as conservative and resistant to change.
-SPAM very much aspires to a semi-rhizomatic model of publication, accepting contributions from cyberspace and beyond and maintaining a lively presence on social media through the everyday exhibition of memes, tweets, troll quotes, and the strange k-hole of YouTube comments, next to nuggets of critical theory, and masterpieces of the poetic canon.
+SPAM very much aspires to a semi-rhizomatic model of publication, accepting contributions from cyberspace and beyond, and facilitating the everyday exhibition of memes, tweets, troll quotes, and the strange k-hole of YouTube comments, next to nuggets of critical theory, and masterpieces of the poetic canon.

 denise.spamzine [at] gmail.com

-Get in touch re: SPAM Press publications, distribution, press releases, production queries, design, general chat about space & time.
+Get in touch with SPAM legacy/history queries and with general chat about space & time - she/her.

 max.spamzine [at] gmail.com